wagle1996/people-counter-app/WRITEUP.md

 were :

 ## SSD_mobilenet_v2_coco
 The size of ssd_mobilenet_v2_coco the model pre- and post-conversion was almost the same.
 The SSD MobileNet V2 COCO model .pb file is about 66.4 MB and the IR bin file is 64.1 MB.
-I tried to run the model on mobilenet classification before converting to IR.
+I tried to run adhoc script for predicting a person through pretrained model and calculate d inference time and accuracy before conversion.There are various methods of Accuracy prediction but I used this method of accuracy calculation: Accuracy =
+(No. of frames a person is detected with bounding box)/(no. of frames person was present) as suggested by one of the mentor.
 The inference speed before conversion was 80ms, which is higher than post conversion about 73ms. so the difference in inference time was about 6ms.
 The model before conversion measured 6 person measured in the given time frame getting about 95 % accuracy. where as after conversion got 100 % accuracy after maintaining the duration threshold.
 .
 From the other research I found It's mean accuracy precision was 21 map.
 The accuracy was obtained from https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md.
 |Test|before conversion to IR | after conversion to IR|Difference|
 |-------------- | ------------- |-------------|---------|